 Students can earn their diploma in the Optical Technician program in as little as 9 months.

 Our admissions advisors and financial aid advisors are here to support you.
 They can help you figure out the optical technician school cost and help you explore financial aid options.

 To learn more about ACC’s Optical Technician program cost, access our tuition info.

 Yes!
-ACC's optical technician program includes a 220 hour externship which gives students the opportunity to demonstrate and reinforce the knowledge and skills they acquired learning hands-on throughout the training program.
+ACC's Optical Technician program includes a 220-hour externship thatgives students the opportunity to demonstrate and reinforce the knowledge and skills they acquired learning hands-on throughout the training program.

 Our classes are modeled after real-life situations, using the same equipment you'll come across in your first job, such as a Lensometer and Opikam.
 That way, you're prepared to jump in on your very first day.

 "ACC prepares you for your field by giving you hands-on experience and knowledge prior to working.
 Literally everything we did in our optics class, I do daily in the field."